The Book Thief: Film adaptation

 A film adaptation was released on 8 November 2013.
 It was directed by Brian Percival.
 Michael Petroni wrote the script.
 It stars Geoffrey Rush and Emily Watson as Hans and Rosa Hubermann, Ben Schnetzer as Max Vandenburg, Nico Liersch as Rudy Steiner, and Sophie Nélisse as Liesel Meminger.
 John Williams wrote the music soundtrack.
 Much of the movie was filmed in Görlitz, Germany.

 Musical adaptation

 A musical theater version premiered at the Octagon Theatre in Bolton, Greater Manchester, England, on 17 September 2022.
 The libretto was written by Jodi Picoult and Timothy Allen McDonald, with music and lyrics by Elyssa Samsel and Kate Anderson.
 Directed by Lotte Wakeham.

+Following its production at Bolton, the show embarked on a short tour, with performances at Belgrade Theatre (Coventry) and Curve (Leicester) in 2023.

+The production then underwent further development with a concert presentation at the Prince of Wales Theatre in October 2026.
+This version of the production was directed by Tom Jackson Greaves and produced by DEM Productions.